wesleysan7os/Data-Structures-Course/README.md

 # Repositório: LEDA UFCG 2015.2

-Exercícios praticados ao longo da disciplina (fev/2016 a jun/2016).
+Exercises for the Data Structure University Course  (fev/2016 a jun/2016) at UFCG.